 Invites / table numbers above are our Garden Roses invitations, which match perfectly for a floral theme.

 Gather your materials!
-You’ll need floral foam, vintage teacups, scissors and a rose bouquet.
+You’ll need floral foam (note: certain foams are better if you want the florals to last longer – check out your options at your local craft store), vintage teacups, scissors and a rose bouquet.
 If roses aren’t your thing, feel free to use other flowers that match your wedding theme!

 Use a sharp knife to cut a small block of foam that will fit inside your teacup.